 Planning - The Early Learning Goals provide the basis for planning throughout the Foundation Stage.
-Teachers use the national schemes of work (Letters and sounds), where appropriate, to support their planning for individual children.
-The planning objectives within the Foundation Stage are from the Development Matters Statements from the Early Years Foundation Stage document.
-The planning is based upon children's interests with discrete phonics, maths and reading directed teaching being taught according to the needs of the children.
-However, planning, which is based upon a different topics which is identified as vehicle of interest to deliver the children's next steps in learning, also therefore responds to the needs, achievement and interest of the children.
-Our medium-term planning identifies the intended learning, with outcomes, for children working towards the Early Learning Goals, and also for those working towards National Curriculum levels.
-The medium term planning is based upon different topics.
+Teachers use the Twinkl and White Rose Maths schemes of work, where appropriate, to support their planning for individual children and groups.
+The planning objectives within the Foundation Stage are from the Development Matters Statements developed by ourselves using a range of sources (EYFS framework, Twinkl).
+The planning is based upon children's interests with discrete phonics, maths and reading sessions being taught according to the needs of the children.
+However, planning, which is based upon different topics which is identified as vehicle of interest to deliver the children's next steps in learning, also therefore responds to the needs, achievement and interest of the children.
+Our planning identifies the intended learning, with outcomes, for children working towards the Early Learning Goals over the course of the year.

 Observations - Foundation Stage staff use assessment for learning on a daily basis informing provision, planning and pedagogical approaches.
 Staff are skilled at observing children to identify their achievements, interests and next steps for learning.
 These observations then lead the direction of the planning.
-Relevant and significant observations are recorded in the children's Learning Journeys.
+Relevant and significant observations are recorded in the children's Learning Journeys using Tapestry online platform.

-Assessment - During the first half term in Reception, the teachers baseline the children's learning using Development Matters month bandings and previous assessment from nurseries and early years providers.
+Assessment - During the first half term in Reception, the teachers baseline the children's learning using our Development Matters stages of development.
 These assessments allow us to identify patterns of attainment and primary learning styles within the cohort, in order to adjust the teaching programme for individual children and groups of children.